VirtualBrainLab/vbl-docs/source/misc/brain_atlas.md

 Note that the data pipeline can take a long time to run, as it downloads each atlas locally.

+### bg-atlas files

+- annotation.tiff: annotation IDs
+- metadata.json: name, citation + link, species, symmetric, resolution, orientation, version, shape, 4x4 transform matrix
+- README.txt:
+- reference.tiff: reference image RGB
+- structures.json: acronym, id, full name, hierarchy path, rgb color

-### Raw data
+### Intermediate data files

-- Reference image: .npy file with the flattened data from the reference image, in uint16 format
+- Reference image: .bytes file with the flattened data from the reference image, in uint16 format (2 bytes per voxel)
-- Annotation image: .npy file with the flattened data from the annotation image, in uint32 format
+- Annotation image: .bytes file with the flattened data from the annotation image, in uint32 format (4 bytes per voxel)
-- Brain region: .csv file with information about each brain region, its mesh file
+- structures.json
+- Mesh files: .obj file for each region
+- One-sided mesh files: .obj file for each region

+### Unity files

+### Pipeline steps

 ### Mesh splitting

 A Blender script `convert_to_one_sided.blend` exists to load each individual mesh file and split it in half to expose just the left hemisphere.

 ### Processed files